-The movement of recent years is for IT to facilitate an enterprise data mesh where domain expert teams can build, consume, and drive analysis of data in their own function...so long as you can adhere to some standards, and you can share your data across the enterprise.
-For a primer on this trend and the subject take a read of this article Data Mesh - Rethinking Enterprise Data Architecture
+The movement of recent years is for IT to facilitate an enterprise data mesh into their architecture where domain expert teams can build, consume, and drive analysis of data in their own function...so long as you can adhere to some standards, and you can share your data across the enterprise.
+For a primer on this trend and the subject take read of this article Data Mesh - Rethinking Enterprise Data Architecture

 The diagram heading this blog shows a simplified view of a data mesh, we'll focus on the people analytics team's role in this framework.